From “What’s a Niche?” to First Sale: A 90-Day Step-by-Step Guide

 Driving traffic is crucial for your initial results.
 Without visitors, there won’t be opportunities for your first commission

-This guide provides a solid plan for your first 90 days.
-It may seem daunting, but by focusing on one step at a time, you can easily turn this vision into reality.
+Focusing on one step at a time, you can easily turn this vision into reality.

 Each moment spent nurturing your content is a step towards your Sale.
 Remember that patience and consistency are crucial in reaching your first commission.